NYS-45/NYS-1 - E-filing (Web Upload Files)

 Follow these steps to create and file Web Upload files:

-2. In this Web Upload module, select the type of Web Upload File from the dropdown list, Employee Wage, NYS-45, or NYS-1.
+2. In this Web Upload module, select the type of Web Upload File from the dropdown list, NYS-45 or NYS-1.

 4. All employer files "Ready" to be filed in that filing period will be automatically checked.
 The user can uncheck employers as desired to select the employer files to be included in the Web Upload file.